 [Opening with the State of Minnesota seal in the background.
 ASL narrator Sarah Houge appears, with the following words visible on the screen, “What to Expect When You Go to Vote!
-Produced by the Commission of Deaf, DeafBlind and Hard of Hearing Minnesotans.
+Produced by the Minnesota Commission of the Deaf, DeafBlind and Hard of Hearing.
 Sarah begins to sign, the CC begins and the voiceover begins.]

 [Visual of a polling place.
 A man in a wheelchair is checking in with an election judge and a line has formed to get into the polling place]